bbauska/UC-Davis-JS-Basics/readme.md

   alt="1.11.
 JavaScript Arrays - Part 2." />
 <!-- ![](./images/media/image78.png){width="4.0in" height="2.2508552055993003in"} -->

-Unlike a pill box, which really can&apos;t hold much more than just pills, you can put anything into an array in JavaScript.
+<p>Unlike a pill box, which really can&apos;t hold much more than just pills,
+you can put anything into an array in JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 79. you can put anything in an array (55) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">